swift-extras/swift-extras-json/README.md

 [![codecov](https://codecov.io/gh/fabianfett/pure-swift-json/branch/master/graph/badge.svg)](https://codecov.io/gh/fabianfett/pure-swift-json)

 This package provides a json encoder and decoder in pure Swift (without the use of Foundation or any other dependency).
-The implementation is [RFC8259](https://tools.ietf.org/html/rfc8259) complient.
-It offers a significant performance improvement over the Foundation implementation on Linux.
+The implementation is [RFC8259](https://tools.ietf.org/html/rfc8259) compliant.
+It offers a significant performance improvement compared to the Foundation implementation on Linux.

-If you like the idea of using pure Swift without any dependencies you might also like my reimplementation of Base64 in pure Swift: [`swift-base64-kit`](https://github.com/fabianfett/swift-base64-kit)
+If you like the idea of using pure Swift without any dependencies, you might also like my reimplementation of Base64 in pure Swift: [`swift-base64-kit`](https://github.com/fabianfett/swift-base64-kit)

-‼️ **NOTE:** This is in a very early stage of development.
-Please take into account that the API might change while in prerelease.
+‼️ **NOTE:** This is at a very early stage of development.
+Please take into account that the API might change while in pre-release.

 ## Goals

-- [x] Does not use Foundation at all
+- [x] does not use Foundation at all
-- [x] Does not use `unsafe` Swift syntax
+- [x] does not use `unsafe` Swift syntax
-- [x] No external dependencies other than the Swift STL
+- [x] no external dependencies other than the Swift STL
-- [x] Faster than Foundation implementation
+- [x] faster than Foundation implementation

 #### Currently not supported

 - custom encoder and decoder for [ `Data` and `Date`](#what-about-date-and-data)
 - parsing/decoding of [UTF-16 and UTF-32 encoded json](#utf-16-and-utf-32)
-- transform CodingKeys to camelCase or snake_case (I want to look into this)
+- transforming `CodingKey`s to camelCase or snake_case (I want to look into this)

 #### Alternatives

-- [IkigaJSON](https://github.com/autimatisering/IkigaJSON) Super fast encoding and decoding especially for server side Swift code.
+- [IkigaJSON](https://github.com/autimatisering/IkigaJSON) super fast encoding and decoding especially for server side Swift code.
 Depends on `SwiftNIO`.
 - [Foundation Coding](https://github.com/apple/swift-corelibs-foundation/blob/master/Sources/Foundation/JSONEncoder.swift)

 ## Usage